Nikon F2: Lenses

-There were innumerable independent manufacturer lenses available in the Nikon F mount.
-The most famous was probably the Vivitar Series 1 70–210 mm f/3.5 Macro Zoom (released 1974), the first independent zoom lens to meet most professional photographers' quality standards.
+Independent manufacturer lenses were also available in the Nikon F mount.
+One example is the Vivitar Series 1 70–210 mm f/3.5 Macro Zoom (released 1974).

 Viewfinders

 The F2's interchangeable viewfinders (also known as "heads") marked it as a professional-level SLR and was considered by consumers one of its biggest strengths.
 By providing updated heads every few years, Nikon was able to introduce new versions of the F2 and keep the basic body in the latest technology until production ended in 1980.
 Note that F2 heads were often sold separately from the body, mostly in black finish with about 10% in chrome, and it is therefore not unusual to see body/head combinations with mismatched serial numbers and/or colors.

 The head on the basic Nikon F2 was called the Nikon DE-1.
 It provided a virtually 100% accurate viewing image, but was a plain pentaprism eyelevel viewing head with no built-in light meter and so had no metering or exposure information display, except for a flash-ready light.
 Unlike the other heads, about 90% of DE-1s were chrome finished.
 It was unpopular because of the lack of a built-in meter, but remained available for the life of the F2.
 F2 bodies with DE-1 finders maintain the highest prices on the secondary market.

 If a pentaprism head with a built-in light meter was mounted on the F2, the camera became an F2 Photomic.
 However, since Nikon made five different metering heads over the life of the F2, there were five different F2 Photomic versions.
 The use of any Photomic head requires that batteries (two S76 or A76, or SR44 or LR44) be installed in the F2 body to power the head's electronics.